NekowebWiki/WikiGen/headpages/contributing.md

 ---
 title: Contributing to the Nekoweb Wiki
 subtitle: A guide on how to contribute to this wiki.
+desc: How to contribute to the Nekoweb Wiki
+notoc: true
 ---
 The Nekoweb Wiki encourages everyone to contribute!
 Here is a guide on how to contribute.